|

 Remember, Grooming Includes Ears, Nails & Teeth!

 Grooming doesn't stop with just the hair!
 Ears, nails, and teeth must be managed as well.
 Every dog is different, but we have found that minimal intervention is often best.
-We trim the ear hair on the outside of the ear, and if we have a pup with particularly hairy ears, ask your vet about plucking some of the hair to keep moisture from getting trapped in the ear canal.
+We trim the ear hair on the outside of the ear, and if we have a pup with particularly hairy ears, ask your groomer about plucking some of the hair to keep moisture from getting trapped in the ear canal.
 Nails need to be clipped regularly.
-When your pup is young, handle the feet as much as possible.
+When your pup is young, handle the toes and ears daily.

 |